jwilsjustin/best-practices/README.md

 ## Rails
 - [How Basecamp Next got to be so damn fast without using much client-side UI](https://signalvnoise.com/posts/3112-how-basecamp-next-got-to-be-so-damn-fast-without-using-much-client-side-ui) (DHH)
 - [How Shopify Scales Rails](http://www.slideshare.net/jduff/how-shopify-scales-rails-20443485)

+Idea: Build a better "rails-footnotes" implementaion that's as beautiful as Intercom's in-app messages.